cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 * `emacs` vs vi/vim for terminal editing
 * `pycharm` vs MS code for fancyful python code development

-There is a third option that we will use and that is Jupiter which allows us to interactively develop python code.
+There is a third option that we will use and that is Jupyter which allows us to interactively develop Python code.
 Jupyter is important as it is used by many data scientists due to its ad hoc interactive mode while programming.
-However, also pyCharm and VScode provide options to view and run Jupyter notebooks.
+However, PyCharm and VS Code also provide options to view and run Jupyter notebooks.
 However, not everything that works in Jupyter is working on these platforms.